Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Should You Have Liposuction or Skin Tightening?

 First, let’s define some terminology.
 It has become more and more confusing to know which fat removal procedure is right for you.
-Are AirSculpt, BodyTite, CoolSculpting, laser lipo, regular liposuction, Lipo 360, Renuvion, SculpSure, SlimLipo, SmartLipo, and TriSculpt more or less the same thing?
+Are AirSculpt, BodyTite, CoolSculpting, laser lipo, regular liposuction, Lipo 360, Renuvion, SculpSure, SlimLipo, SmartLipo, TriSculpt, and VASERLipo more or less the same thing?
 What is the difference between non-invasive, non-surgical, minimally-invasive, and surgery, and which one is best?

 Liposuction Alone Does Not Tighten Skin